zeeeyang/zeeeyang.github.io/_posts/2015-04-21-install-caffe-on-fedora-21-without-cuda.markdown

 [Cuda 7](https://developer.nvidia.com/cuda-downloads) is still not available on fedora 21.
 Cuda 6.5 can't be complied using the default gcc complier.
 Therefore, I don't install cuda and only use the cpu mode of caffe.

+Some solutions here also can be used to install [nlpcaffe](https://github.com/Russell91/nlpcaffe).
 ##Basic Installation
 First, follow the [fedora installing instruction](http://caffe.berkeleyvision.org/install_yum.html) to install dependency packages.
 ##Problem 1